All Episodes

 And it was effective.

-But it didn't make the drive-by's because their deadline was come and gone.
+But it didn't make the drive-bys because their deadline was come and gone.

-And uh the committee purposely waited till the very end, four hours after the whole hearing started, to get to Roy Spencer.
+And the committee purposely waited till the very end, four hours after the whole hearing started, to get to Roy Spencer.

 I'll give you some excerpts of what he said when we come back.

-Before the uh the House Oversight and Government Affairs Committee, James Hansen from NASA was first.
+Opening statement now from Royce Spencer, testimony from yesterday before the House Oversight and Government Affairs Committee, James Hansen from NASA was first.

-Roy Spencer, I've been performing NASA sponsored research for the last 22 years.
+Roy Spencer, I've been performing NASA-sponsored research for the last 22 years.

 Prior to my current position as a principal research scientist at the University of Alabama Huntsville, I was senior scientist for climate studies at NASA's Marshall Space Flight Center and was an employee of NASA from 1987 to 2001.